-range of fannish interests, concerns, and groups as possible.
-No persons, groups, or sub-cultures were left out intentionally.
-If there were things you would've liked to have seen, then get involved-call, write, volunteer!
+ogramming committee has tried to provide panels and forums to cover as wide a wange of fannish interests, concerns, and groups as possible.
+No persons, groups, or sub cultures were left out intentionally.
+If there were things you would've liked to have seen, then get involved - call, write, volunteer!
 Help make Minicon the convention you would like to see.

-Check your Pocket Guide for day, time and location.
-Check for panelists at the convention.
+Check your Placket Guide for day, time and location.
+Check for panelists of the convention.

-0-1 OPENING CEREMONIES
+OPENING CEREMONIES